caikeal/hexo-deployer-cos/README.md

 COS is one of the best static blog hosting platforms, you can enable CDN and configure Https.

-*hexo-deployer-cos* allows you to publish your Hexo blog directly using commands `hexo d`.
+*hexo-cos-uploader* allows you to publish your Hexo blog directly using commands `hexo d`.

 ## Installation

-> $ npm install hexo-deployer-cos --save
+> $ npm install hexo-cos-uploader --save

 ## Options